superfliege/ArduinoRoboter/README.md

-﻿#ArduinoRoboter
+﻿#ArduinoRoboter for under 80€

 This is the code for a easy to build and cheap arduino roboter.

 All components you can buy on amazon.
-Total costs: ~~ 60€
+Total costs: ~~ 80€

 Arduino Uno ++ Arduino Motor Shield R3 Example Code ++ Arduino Roboter 2WD